Paper Submission Details

 5. Regularly checked email address

-Authors should email their submission as a Word or PDF attachment to Rob Boudreau at email@example.com.
+Authors should email their submission as a Word or PDF attachment to Paul Dumond at firstname.lastname@example.org.

 Deadline: Papers must be received no later than 12 Noon eastern time on December 22, 2016.
 Notification of acceptance will be emailed by January 15, 2017.